mdance/facets_form/README.md

 base template file `facets-form-item--{WIDGET_PLUGIN_ID}.html.twig` should be also provided, if the widget decides to render the facet item via `facets_form_item` theme.

+### Javascript

+Client side interaction with facets form widgets will trigger a custom Javascript event, names `facets_form` if, at least, one subscriber of the `\Drupal\facets_form\Event\TriggerWidgetChangeJavaScriptEvent` has enabled this feature.
+An example can be found in the `facets_form_live_total` sub-module.

+Third-party code can add listeners to this event to fulfill their business logic.
+For instance, the `facets_form_live_total` sub-module listens to browser widgets updates and is dynamically refreshes the facets summary total.

+Widgets should ship with specific Javascript snippets, with the name matching the plugin ID and having the `.js` extension, placed under the plugin module `js/plugin` directory, in order to event dispatching support.
+There's no need for a library explicit definition, Facets Form will discover them automatically.

 ## Theming